10th Annual President’s Day of Service: October 13, 2018 at 10:00 a.m.

 Become a PDOS Volunteer

-Are you available to work with our community for a day?
+Are you a JHU student, staff, faculty or alumni and interested in working with our community for a day?
 Volunteers make this event a success!
 In order to make President’s Day of Service run smoothly, the Center for Social Concern is looking for your participation.
+Registration for 2018 PDOS is closed.

 Become a Service Site

 Over 40 different service sites across Baltimore City participate in President’s Day of Service.
 We have several hundred students, staff, faculty, and alumni who look forward to this event every year and are excited to work with you and learn about your organization.
 If this is your first time considering to participate as a service site or if you have worked with us in the past, we hope you read more below and consider applying.
-Service site applications are open and will be accepted until Friday, September 14.
+Service site applications are now closed.

 Ideal Volunteer Projects